-After a long winter, spring has finally arrived and spring cleaning is on many people’s to-do-lists.
+After a long winter, spring is on the horizon and spring cleaning is on many people’s to-do-lists.
 While spring cleaning may seem like a harmless task, scrubbing, lifting and standing on ladders can lead to both minor and major injury as well as muscle soreness.
 Dr. John Turchetta, a physiatrist (medical specialist in physical medicine and rehabilitation) at NEBH, recommends a few basic precautions to take to decrease the risk of injury.

 - Cleaning an entire house can seem daunting.
 Pace yourself and take regular breaks.

 - Diminish excessive repetitive motions: Consider changing tasks frequently to decrease overuse injuries.
 Giving body parts, even brief rests, can go a long way in avoiding more serious overuse injury.

 - To decrease risk of musculoskeletal injury:

 - Start slowly and avoid sudden demand on your muscles and joints.
 The slower you move the less force you place on your working parts.

 - Always work at proper, comfortable position and height to avoid excessive stretching and working a body part from an uncomfortable position.

 - Use the strongest parts of your body for whatever it is you trying to accomplish with proper body mechanics.